 When once the reader is told in unambiguous terms that Krauss is going to address this question, he discovers that Krauss doesn't actually do this.
 It's not just that Krauss says he's going to do it and then doesn't; it's that he says he's going to do it, and then says, just as firmly (in the same book), that he's not going to do it.

-If Krauss doesn't want anyone to mistake him for asking a why question, then a useful expedient would be to avoid telling people in the first place that that's what you're doing.
+If Krauss doesn't want anyone to mistake him for asking a "why" question, then a useful expedient would be to avoid telling people in the first place that that's exactly what he's going to do.